christianheinrichs/rbc/README.txt

 RBC

 This is the RBC.
 A simple abbreviation symbolising three tasks.
 Restore, Backup, Clean up.
 A collection of three batch files which you can apply to offline games.

 Introduction

 Video game privacy these days is turning into more and more of an issue; this is especially true for new releases, requiring to be constantly connected to the internet, be it due to DRM mechanisms, pseudo-DRM mechanisms or so called game analytics.
-In addition to that, a lot of information is simply being left on the operating system, either in the game folder itself, its subdirectories, the user document folder, the various appdata folders and registry keys.
+In addition to that, a lot of information is simply being left on the operating system, either in the game folder itself, its subdirectories, the user document folder, the various AppData folders and registry keys.

 However, there are also a lot of games which work perfectly fine in offline mode.
 Multiplayer games, understandably, have to be connected to the internet or a local network, although not in every case.
-Offline installers can be aquired in many ways, such as buying games on websites such as GameJolt, GOG or itch.
+Offline installers can be aquired in many ways, such as buying games on websites such as GameJolt, GOG, itch etc.

 These scripts are an attempt to keep the footprint which offline games leave behind on your system to a minimum.
 There is also a backup and restore script,